aqxgrid/ShoppingCartTask/README.md

 - For image loading no implementation added either of third party like SDWebImage, KingFisher or any native custom way.

 # Requirement
-- Has developed this on XCode 14.2 with swift version 5
+- Has developed this on XCode 14.2 with latest swift version
+- UIKIT + AutoLayouts are used

 ## Running the Demo
 1. Just simply open the xcodeproj file and selected any desire device and press command+R